Project update - June 2023

 Community Reference Group

-The Council have engaged with the Khandallah community and other stakeholders to form a Community Reference Group that the project team can work with as the options and the criteria for the options evaluation are developed.
+We have engaged with the Khandallah community and other stakeholders to form a Community Reference Group that the project team can work with as the options and the criteria for the options assessment are developed.

 The Community Reference Group will actively participate in the process and assist the Council and inform the wider community on the project and what is happening.